Review of Redford Naturals Dry Dog Food

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

-Even when you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a dry dog food containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this still looks like the profile of a dry dog food containing a notable amount of meat.

-Redford Naturals is a grain-friendly dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.
+Redford Naturals is a grain-inclusive dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Has Redford Naturals Brand Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to Redford Naturals.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Redford Naturals.